 Most of the time I’m riding, I’ll be wearing them.
 There have been a handful of occasions where I have rode without them.
 In one instance, I wore my Handroids on Saturday and got soaked.
 I left them out, leaving them to dry out naturally overnight.
 Going out on Sunday I just wore some ordinary summer gloves, and it just didn’t feel normal.
 The lack of protection was easily noticeable and left me feeling vulnerable.

 They are priced well; RRP is around the £220 mark.
 Luckily I managed to get a pair of smalls at Motorcycle live for £130.
 Available in white/black, black on black and red, white and black.

 The only downside is no matter where you go, somebody will ask you about them, your friends will also magically appear with a pair a few weeks later too, but this is a small price to pay for the protection in the glove.

 I can say I have tested the Knox Handroid, in anger.
-A low side crash at Donington Park on the Ron Haslam school (read more here), saw me sliding down the track on the palms of my hands.
+A low side crash at Donington Park on the Ron Haslam school Elite course (read about the premier here), saw me sliding down the track on the palms of my hands.
 The plastic inserts on the palms did exactly what they were supposed to do, and allow the hands to glide over the track surface.
 Palms digging in is a common cause of arm and shoulder injuries, including the infamous broken collarbone.

 The kangaroo skin leather on the palm held up and looks completely undamaged.
 Knox offers a repair service however I don’t deem them sufficiently damaged, and I’m still wearing them.

 Check out the full range of Knox products including body armour, thermal layering, and casual attire here.